R1SH4BH81/QR_Code_Generator_App/README.md

 - Decode both QR codes and barcodes
 - Send files using QR codes

+  sharing download link for qr generator (.exe file)

-One of the most exciting features is the ability to create dynamic QR codes, available in color and black & white.
+One of the most exciting features is the ability to create dynamic QR codes, available in **color** and on any **gif**also!.